maximstewart/GWinWrap/README.md

-# FXWinWrap_Menu
+# FXWinWrap
-An XWinWrap_Menu built using JavaFX and Shell scripts.
+FXXWinWrap is a GUI to select videos for XWinWrap and images for Nitrogen Wallpaper Manager.
+This is built using JavaFX, Shell scripts, and some C++.